JCH’s pure exposure puts it in a good position to benefit from renewed interest in UK stocks…by William Heathcoat Amory

 Overview

-William Meadon and Callum Abbot are fundamental stock pickers, but are always mindful of risks.
-As we discuss in the Portfolio section, they avoid making big binary bets on sectors or styles, instead aiming to deliver outperformance of the index in a steady, risk-controlled manner irrespective of market conditions.
-This explains the barbell approach, which sees JCH’s managers investing in companies capable of significant growth, but on the other side of the portfolio, also those which are able to distribute significant cash dividends.
+JPMorgan Claverhouse (JCH) has an intelligently assembled portfolio, offering a risk-conscious exposure to the UK equity market.
+Managers William Meadon and Callum Abbot are fundamental stock pickers, but as we discuss in the Portfolio section, they avoid making big binary bets on sectors or styles, instead aiming to deliver outperformance of the index in a steady, risk-controlled manner irrespective of market conditions.

 Analyst’s View